-In this edition of the LINC Programme blog we examine six reasons why encouraging partnership with parents has a positive outcome for children, parents and early learning and care settings.
+In this edition of the LINC Programme blog we examine six reasons why encouraging partnership with parents has a positive outcome for children, parents and the early years setting.

 It is important for every early childhood teacher to acknowledge that parents play a critical role in children’s education and that like teachers, parents have certain rights and responsibilities when it comes to the education of their child.
 Irish education policy and legislation, and early childhood policy all acknowledge the rights and responsibilities of the parent.
 Because of this, working with, or partnering with parents is central to the role of early childhood teachers.
 There are six key reasons why working in partnership is so important: